jhollist/jhollist.github.io/cv.md

 exploring the use of Open Science, data mining, and computational ecology in our various research programs.

-May 2006 – July 2008 Postdoctoral Landscape Ecologist, U.S. Environmental Protection Agency, Atlantic
+- May 2006 – July 2008

-Ecology Division, Narragansett, RI
+ - Postdoctoral Landscape Ecologist, U.S. Environmental Protection Agency, Atlantic Ecology Division, Narragansett, RI

-Contributed to research and technology transfer of National Coastal Assessment data, analytical methods and predictive tools to Northeast States.
+ - Contributed to research and technology transfer of National Coastal Assessment data, analytical methods and predictive tools to Northeast States.
 Developed statistical and modeling tools (e.g. Conditional Probability Analysis with R and Excel) to facilitate use of defensible techniques in water quality criteria development.
 Provided Landscape Ecology, Spatial Statistics and GIS support to a variety of ongoing projects at the Atlantic Ecology Division and within US EPA’s Office of Research and Development.
 Explored linkages between landscape and downstream receiving waters and examined utility of broad scale monitoring data in identifying and assessing ecological impairment.

-Aug 2005 – May 2006 Postdoctoral Fellow, U.S. Coast Guard Academy, Dep. of Science, Marine Sciences Section, New London, CT
+-Aug 2005 – May 2006

+ - Postdoctoral Fellow, U.S. Coast Guard Academy, Dep. of Science, Marine Sciences Section, New London, CT

-Continued prior research on multi-scale interactions between landscape structure (via NLCD) and sediment metal concentrations (via EMAP) and predictive modeling of estuarine impairment.
+ - Continued prior research on multi-scale interactions between landscape structure (via NLCD) and sediment metal concentrations (via EMAP) and predictive modeling of estuarine impairment.
 Worked with students, faculty and colleagues in the Marine Sciences Section, the International Ice Patrol, and Information Services Division on a wide variety of Geographic Information Systems projects.

-Jan 2005 – July 2005 Postdoctoral Associate, American Institute of Biological Sciences, National Ecological Observatory (NEON) Project Office, Washington, DC Researched and assisted in planning of ecological observatories designed to address the National Research Council’s Environmental Grand Challenges.
+-Jan 2005 – July 2005

+- Postdoctoral Associate, American Institute of Biological Sciences, National Ecological Observatory (NEON) Project Office, Washington, DC

+- Researched and assisted in planning of ecological observatories designed to address the National Research Council’s Environmental Grand Challenges.
 Made specific contributions in the design of the land use change component of NEON and design of a Multi-Scaled Remote Sensing System designed to support and develop NEON analytical